availproject/avail-go-sdk/documentation/src/installation.md

 You can find Go installation instructions [here](https://go.dev/doc/install).
 The required minimum version of Go is 1.23.0

-If you already have installed Go, jump to -First Time Running- section.
+If you already have installed Go (version no less than 1.23.0), jump to `Add Avail-GO SDK as dependency`  section.

 ## Installing GO in an Empty Ubuntu Container
 Here are the instructions on how to install GO using the latest Ubuntu image.